Fragile Preferences: A Deep Dive Into Order Effects in Large Language Models: Distinguishing True Preference Distortions from Tie-Breaking Heuristics.

 \section{Distinguishing True Preference Distortions from Tie-Breaking Heuristics.}

-As we reported in Appendix~\ref{app:pairwise_colors}, we conducted 50 comparisons for each permutation of each pair of colors at each temperature.
+As reported in Appendix~\ref{app:pairwise_colors}, we conducted 50 comparisons for each permutation of each pair of colors at each temperature.
 Here, we conducted an additional 500 pairwise tests (250 iterations per permutation), for a total of 600 pairwise comparisons.
 The results are shown in \autoref{tab:pairwise_color_comparison_tie_breaking}.
-We found that in eight of the twelve tests, the model's preference was statistically significant.
+In eight of the twelve tests, the model's preference was statistically significant.
 Even when there is a clear preference, the effect size is small.
 This is to be expected, as the colors were chosen so that the LLM would be indifferent between them at \(T=0\).

-As we observed a strong name bias and moderately strong gender bias, we chose names in order to try to minimize the impact of these biases.
-We selected two female names that we found evoked a minimal bias in the pairwise comparisons: Ashley Williams and Emily Smith.
+In order to try to minimize the impact of name and gender biases observed in pairwise resume comparisons, we selected two names that we found evoked minimal name biases when compared to each other: Ashley Williams and Emily Smith.
 Similarly to the color selection, we conducted 600 pairwise comparisons for resumes.
 Here, we needed to compare Resume 1 with Ashley Williams' personal information to Resume 2 with Emily Smith's personal information and vice versa.
 We therefore performed 150 iterations per permutation and resume-name pair, for a total of 600 pairwise comparisons.
 Here, the model's preference was statistically significant in five of the twelve resume pairs.
 The results for resume comparisons are shown in \autoref{tab:pairwise_resume_comparison_tie_breaking}.